B1ggDave/kotlinbyexample.github.io/examples/07_Delegation/02_DelegatedProperties.md

  2. The first call to `get()` executes the lambda expression passed to lazy() as an argument and remembers the result
  3. Subsequent calls to `get()` simply return the remembered result.

-If you want thread safety, use blockingLazy() instead: it guarantees that the values will be computed only in one thread, and that all threads will see the same value.
+If you want thread safety, use blockingLazy() instead: it guarantees that the values will be computed only in one thread, and that all the threads will see the same value.

 ### Properties in map